genesys-neu/t-prime/README.md

 - MCFormer: adapted from [official code](https://github.com/InterDigitalInc/Fireball/blob/8c98a40e6baba489ac9c028aa4fe71b2ae782f79/Playgrounds/MCformer/MCformer.ipynb)

 # Testing
-To test our models, we need to differentiate between the three types of data we have: simulated data, data collected over the air (OTA), and overlapping data.
+To test our models, we need to differentiate between the three types of data we have: simulated data obtained with MATLAB, data collected over the air (OTA), and data containing overlapping protocols.

 ## Simulated data
 The script `preprocessing/TPrime_testing_SoTA.py`serves for testing all the different (T-PRIME LG and SM, CNN1D, AMCNet, ResNet and MCFormer) models with simulated data generated through MATLAB.
 It is used as follows:
 ```
 TPrime_testing_SoTA.py [-h] [--experiment EXPERIMENT] [--normalize] [--use_gpu]
 ```
 The results will be saved in a file named test_results[experiment_extension].txt.
 The results for each architecture will be separated by the '%' character to facilitate later processing.
 For each architecture's results, you will find the testing accuracy for all four explored channel conditions (No channel, TGn, TGax, and Rayleigh) at different noise levels within the range of -30.0 to 30.0 dBs with 5.0 dBs increments.
+The order of the architectures in the results is the following: T-PRIME LG Trans., T-PRIME SM Trans., CNN1D, ResNet, AMCNet and MCFormer.
 ### Arguments description
-When selecting the experiment number, 1 and 2 and 4 are only implemented to work with T-Prime architectures.
+When selecting the experiment number, 1 and 2 and 4 are only implemented to work with T-PRIME architectures.
 ```
 optional arguments:
   -h, --help            show this help message and exit